What is a professional negligence claim?

 Examples:

-• Failing to advise properly in regards to any property plans or drawings.
+- Failing to advise properly in relation to property plans or drawings.

 Professional Negligence Claims Against Tax Advisors